PSBP-Library/psbp-library.github.io/index.md

 // ...

-val isNotNegative: BigInt => Boolean =
+val isNegative: BigInt => Boolean =
   n =>
-   n >= 0
+   n < 0

 val negate: BigInt => BigInt =
   n =>
     -n

+// ...
 ```

 are function utilities

+While, somehow, transforming its argument to a result, `random` internally modifies a seed computation state along the way.

-The implementation details are not important (in fact it not really a good random number generation program at all).
+The implementation details are not important (in fact, `random` is not really a good random number generation program at all).

-While, somehow , transforming any argument to a random number result, `random` internally modifies a seed computation state along the way.

-`random` is a program that makes use of programming ingredients
+`random` is a program that makes use of the following programming ingredients

 - `asProgram` (from `Functional`)
 - `>-->` (from `Composition`)